 Abstract

 Recent technological advances resulting in the widespread collection of tracking data from migratory birds necessitates tools for the effective processing and classification of that data.
 Tools such as hidden Markov models provide opportunities to classify movement states from high-resolution Global Positioning System (GPS) data collected at frequent, regular intervals.
 However, small-bodied migratory birds frequently cannot carry large enough tags to collect GPS data frequently.
 Use of additional data streams may assist with assigning cryptic movement states to sparse and irregular GPS data.
 Here we apply a correlated random walk model and additional data streams to fit hidden Markov models to GPS data from American Woodcock (Scolopax minor; hereinafter woodcock).
 Our objectives were to determine if the use of additional data streams resulted in an improved capacity to predict migratory states and characterize woodcock migratory distance, duration, phenology, and the presence of long-distance movements outside of fall and spring migration.
-We found that individual data streams only marginally improved model performance, but collectively data streams decreased model error rates by a median value of 5.93%.
-Migratory characteristics measured using the full model (all additional data streams) were similar to the base model (only step length and turn angle) for all birds during fall and for males during spring, although the full model was 2.12 times more likely to identify a migratory endpoint than the base model for females during spring.
+We found that individual data streams only marginally improved model performance, but all additional data streams used collectively (i.e. the full model?) decreased model error rates by a median value of 5.93%.
+Migratory characteristics measured using the full model were similar to the base model (only step length and turn angle as additional data streams) for all birds during fall and for males during spring, although the full model was 2.12 times more likely to identify a migratory endpoint than the base model for females during spring.
 The mean duration and distance of migration was also underestimated by 7 days and 278 kilometers for the base model as opposed to the full model for females during spring.
 Long-distance movements outside of fall and spring migration, such as dispersals and foray loops, were less frequently identified with the base model (3 dispersals, 15 foray loops) as opposed to the full model (4 dispersals, 18 foray loops).
 Using additional data streams may be beneficial for birds with overlapping seasonal distributions and prolonged stopovers, demonstrating the benefits that new or repurposed movement models may have for understanding avian migratory ecology.

 Introduction